binance/binance-spot-api-docs/testnet/web-socket-api.md

 ### SIGNED request example (HMAC)

-Here is a step-by-step guide on how to sign requests using HMAC secret key.
+Here is a step-by-step guide on how to sign requests using an HMAC secret key.

 Example API key and secret key:

 Key          | Value
 ------------ | ------------
-apiKey       | `vmPUZE6mv9SD5VNHk4HlWFsOr6aKE2zvsw0MuIgwCIPy6utIco14y7Ju91duEh8A`
+`apiKey`       | `vmPUZE6mv9SD5VNHk4HlWFsOr6aKE2zvsw0MuIgwCIPy6utIco14y7Ju91duEh8A`
-secretKey    | `NhqPtmdSJYdKjVHjA7PZj4Mge3R5YNiP1e3UZjInClVN65XAbvqqM6A7H5fATj0j`
+`secretKey`    | `NhqPtmdSJYdKjVHjA7PZj4Mge3R5YNiP1e3UZjInClVN65XAbvqqM6A7H5fATj0j`

 **WARNING: DO NOT SHARE YOUR API KEY AND SECRET KEY WITH ANYONE.**

 The example keys are provided here only for illustrative purposes.

-Example of request:
+Example of request with a symbol name comprised entirely of ASCII characters:

 ```json
 {